kukas/music-transcription/README.md

 *HCNN noctx* |   0.735   |                   0.636   |              0.728   |         0.645     |   0.457   |       **0.714**
 *HCNN ctx*   | **0.746** |                   0.637   |              0.704   |       **0.646**   | **0.525** |         0.711

 You can find the list of tracks included in the test sets in `data/` directory.
+CSV outputs of the algorithms that were used to compute this table can be found [here](http://jirkabalhar.cz/melody-outputs.zip)

 ## Installation